keithledgerwood/WICLab-guide/002-active-directory.md

 On the _Basic Settings_ page you can determine which parts of Active Directory will be connected to your Okta tenant.
 Only users and groups in the specified containers will be synced to Okta when provisioning is enabled.
 By default, the entire Active Directory is selected.

 3. For users, uncheck the checkbox at the **dc=_yourdemodomain_,dc=_com_** level.
-4. Check the checkboxes for the OUs containing your demo users.
+4. Check the checkboxes for the OUs containing your workshop users.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image15.png "image_tooltip")